clij/clij-docs/faq.md

 * Performance
 * Similarity of results generated with ImageJ

 For example, the minimum filter of ImageJ takes different neighborhoods into account when being applied in 2D and 3D.
-CLIJs filters are consistend in 2D and 3D.
-Thus, results may differ between ImageJ and CLIJ as shown here:
+CLIJs filters are consistent in 2D and 3D.
+Thus, results may differ between ImageJ and CLIJ as shown in Figure 1.
 ![Image](images/mean_filter_comparison_r1.png)
-Comparing CLIJs mean filter (center) and ImageJs mean filter (right) in 2D (top) and 3D (bottom).
+Figure 1: Comparing CLIJs mean filter (center) and ImageJs mean filter (right) in 2D (top) and 3D (bottom).
 The result can be reproduced by running the
 [this example macro](https://github.com/clij/clij-docs/blob/master/src/main/macro/mean_detailed_comparison_IJ_CLIJ.ijm)
  with radius = 1: